4-hydroxybenzoate 1-hydroxylase

-The 5 substrates of this enzyme are 4-hydroxybenzoate, NADH, NADPH, H^{+}, and O_{2}, whereas its 5 products are hydroquinone, NAD^{+}, NADP^{+}, H_{2}O, and CO_{2}.
+The four substrates of this enzyme are 4-hydroxybenzoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are hydroquinone, oxidised NAD^{+}, water, and carbon dioxide.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+This enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 4-hydroxybenzoate,NAD(P)H:oxygen oxidoreductase (1-hydroxylating, decarboxylating).
 This enzyme is also called 4-hydroxybenzoate 1-monooxygenase.
-This enzyme participates in 2,4-dichlorobenzoate degradation.
-It employs one cofactor, FAD.
+This enzyme participates in benzoic acid degradation.